armourcraft/Crossbar/README.md

 # Crossbar

-### This project is the Beta Testing phase!
+### This project is in the Beta Testing phase!
 Please let me know if you would like to help.
 Thanks.

 [<img alt="Crossbar v1" width="100%" src="Images/Cover_Img.png" />](https://github.com/armourcraft/Crossbar/tree/main/Images/ "Teensy Images")